joseph-zabaleta/randomizer/README.md

 ***************
 ```
-The results are logged to the console.
-Currently there is a history of one, which means if you run `--pairs` multiple times, you will not get the same result twice in a row.

 ### Last Group
 `--last-group` will provide the last grouping called.
 It will log the results to the console.